LucaIsMyName/photos.lucamack.at/web/README.md

    - **Winter**: December to February

    For each season, the top 5 most frequent colors are displayed as "Saisonale Farbtrends".

-### Color Display in UI

-Colors are displayed in several places throughout the application:

-1. **Image Details Page**: Shows the dominant colors for the specific image in a color palette component.

-2. **Statistics Page**: Displays the overall color palette, seasonal color trends, and the most colorful/monochromatic images.

-Each color is displayed as a colored square with its hex code shown on hover, and clicking on a color copies its hex code to the clipboard.

 ---